-For this reason we recommend top-down drone footage but if you require a tilt scene for your analysis, try to record in lower heights than the maximal 250m.
-Top-down view is best for higher altitude footage and highway/road traffic focus, whilst angled camera on low altitude flights will allow for better detection of smaller objects like bicycles and motorcycles.
+For this reason we recommend top-down drone footage but if you require a tilt scene for your analysis, try to record in lower heights than the maximal 250 meters.
+Top-down view is best for higher altitude footage and highway/road traffic focus, whilst angled camera on low altitude flights will allow for better detection of truck subclasses and smaller objects like bicycles and motorcycles.

 Camera resolution heavily influences the quality of the video and the quality of the computer vision processing.
-For footage taken in bigger heights 100-250m, the input resolution shall be UHD/4K (3840 × 2160/4096 × 3112) as this allows even the smaller objects to be recognized reliably from higher altitudes.
+For high drone footage taken in bigger heights 100-250 meters, the input resolution shall be UHD/4K (4096/3840 × 2160 / 4096 × 3112) as this allows even the smaller objects to be recognized reliably from higher altitudes.

-For videos from lower heights (up to 100m) the footage can be of 2K (2560 x 1440), or FULL HD (1920 x 1080) resolution for flights around 50m.
-GoodVision can provide the declared accuracy level and detect objects of 20px size with drone processing on ultra-HD footage.
+For videos from lower heights (50 meters-100 meters) the footage can be of 2K (2560 x 1440), or FULL HD (1920 x 1080) as a minimum resolution for flights around 30-50 meters.
+GoodVision can provide the declared accuracy level and detect objects of 20 px size with drone HD processing on ultra-HD footage.

 4. Frame rate

 Frame rate of the video defines the fluency of the object’s motion and affects the tracking ability of the video analytic system.
-For Drone High-Detail Processing, ideal frame rate is 30 frames per second.
-Bigger FPS than 30 does not bring any serious impact to detection quality.
-On the other hand, FPS lower than 15 might cause tracking problems on various kinds of scenes.
-Our recommendation regarding frame rate for drone footage is 25-30 FPS, considering FPS 15 as a minimum for results to be delivered.
+For Drone Camera Processing, ideal frame rate is 30 frames per second.
+FPS lower than 10 might cause tracking problems on various kinds of scenes.
+Our recommendation regarding frame rate for drone footage is 25-30 FPS, considering FPS 10 as a minimum for results to be delivered.

 5. Traffic objects